Overview

 Course Credits

 This course explores key themes in global travel.
 With an emphasis on regions in the Western Hemisphere, you will learn how to use maps to identify tourist destinations.
-Must-see sites and current issues impacting the traveller will provide a better understanding of a destination’s appeal.
-Cultural and social aspects will provide you with a complete understanding of the tourist experience in each region.
-Technology-enhanced learning will provide research opportunities to explore the uniqueness of the Western Hemisphere and all it offers today’s travellers.
+Must-see sites and current issues impacting the traveller will provide a better understanding of a destination's appeal.
+Canada, the USA, Mexico, Caribbean, Central and South America will be the focus of exploring travellers' preparedness in terms of documentation, health and safety concerns.
+Cultural and social aspects will provide you (the learner) with a complete understanding of the tourist experience in each region.
+Technology enhanced learning will provide research opportunities to further explore the uniqueness's of the Western Hemisphere and all it has to offer today's traveller.

 3

 This course examines the geography of travel with a focused study of European and Asian tourist destinations and their major attractions.
-Investigative skills will be developed by identifying a country’s location, examining historical relevance, and comparing available tourist activities.
+Investigative skills will be developed through the identification of a country's location in the world, examination of historical relevance, and the correlation of tourist activities available.
 The course also emphasizes how cultural factors are critical to the attractiveness of a tourist destination.
-Essential destination knowledge is vital to successfully selling and understanding the experiences associated with crucial tourism destinations.
+To successfully sell and understand the experiences associated with key tourism destinations, essential destination knowledge is key.

 Pre-requisites: